 Also in the food world, there are things so well-known that bloggers don’t write about it very often.
 Like potato salad.
 By the way, doesn’t the green fellow look a little like a potato plant?
 Anyway, I never did a post about this most traditional dish, and I will change this today thanks to Puja and her beautiful blog Indiaphile that she runs with her husband Steve.
 She did a wonderful Indian style cumin-ginger potato salad for some picnic a few days ago, and I mentioned a traditional Swabian potatoe salad with cucumbers in the comments to it.
 She asked for my favorite recipe for this one – which I haven’t as I have never prepared it myself.

 I got to know this salad in my childhood on most beautiful vacations in Southern Germany – it had been a Swabian friend of my North German parents who had prepared it in the big, big kitchen of our Allgau farm holiday’s hosts.
-That’s quite some local multiculturalism already, isn’t it ;-).
+That’s quite some local multiculturalism already, isn’t it😉.
 I decided to enlarge this project to some international potato salad tasting, and therefor here are three versions: Swabian style, Indian style (Puja’s recipe) and from the Mediterraneans.
 The latter is inspired by a great Caponata recipe (in German language) of tomatenblütes Sybille: reading it I fell instantly in love with the combination of apricots, capers, and olives, and I thought this would work not just in an eggplant dish.
+By the way, potato salad is a picnic pleaser as well as a fine provision when taking a ride to the country-side or when traveling by train – just give it a try!

 Thank you so much for the inspiration, Puja, and Sybille!